rbelling/vuejs-gilt/README.md

 # Materials for Vue.js presentation at Gilt Architecture Council - Fall 2017

-Please go to wiki to read the materials: [Presentation](https://rbelling.github.io/vuejs-gilt)
+Please go to the GitHub page for the final [Presentation](https://rbelling.github.io/vuejs-gilt)

 ## Getting Started
 The final presentation is generated from `docs/presentation.md`.